-Figure 10.1 Self-referencing and embarrassment manifested by an 18-month-old infant in front of a mirror during the rouge test.
-Source: Photo Pascale L. R.
+Figure 7.1 Self-referencing and embarrassment manifested by an 18-month-old infant in front of a mirror during the rouge test.
+(Photo Pascale L. R.)

-On one hand, there are good grounds for assuming that language acquisition and the learning of word meanings rest on an understanding of self as intentional.
+In child development, although language and explicit self-concept appear connected in the timing of their emergence, it does not mean that they are mutually dependent.
+On one hand, there is much ground to assume that language acquisition and the learning of word meanings rest on an understanding of self as intentional.
 When children hear a new word and learn that this particular word stands for that specific object or event in the world, they connect the intention of others with their own to communicate about objects and events in the environment (Tomasello & Akhtar, 1995).
-Children clearly show a distinct notion of others and of themselves as intentional communicators (Tomasello, 1995).
+The child clearly shows the distinct notion of others and of him or herself as intentional communicators (Tomasello, 1995).
 On the other hand, children do not wait until they are symbolically competent to express some implicit or preconceptual self-knowledge.
-As proposed by William James over a century ago, it is necessary to distinguish implicit and explicit levels of self-knowledge.
+As proposed by William James over a century ago, it is necessary to distinguish implicit and explicit levels of selfknowledge.

-Self-Knowledge without Language
+Self-knowledge Without Language

-In his seminal writing on the self, James (1890) distinguishes the "Me" and the "I" as two basic aspects of the self: The "Me" corresponds to the self that is identified, recalled, and talked about.
-It is the conceptual self that emerges with language and which entails explicit recognition or representation.
+In his seminal writing on the self, James (1890) distinguishes the "Me" and the "I" as two basic aspects of the self.
+The "Me" corresponds to the self that is identified, recalled, and talked about.
+It is the conceptual self that emerges with language and which entails explicit re-cognition or re-presentation.
 It is beyond the grasp of infants, who by definition are preverbal, not yet expressing themselves within the conventions of a shared symbol system.
 On the other hand, there is the self that is basically implicit, not depending on any conscious identification or recognition.
 The "I" is also referred to as the existential self (Lewis & Brooks-Gunn, 1979) or the implicit self (Case, 1991).
 It is, for example, the sense of their own body expressed by young infants when they start to reach and grasp objects around them.
-Infants implicitly express a sense of themselves as agent (reachers) as well as a sense of their own physical situation in the environment (objects around them are perceived by the infant as reachable and graspable depending on size and distance, see Rochat, 1997).
+Infants implicitly express a sense of themselves as agent (reachers) as well as a sense of their own physical situation in the environment (objects around them are perceived by the infant as reachable and graspable depending on size and distance; see Rochat, 1997).
 Infancy research shows that the "I" is expressed long before any signs of a conceptual (explicit) sense of self (the "Me").

 If we accept James's distinction, the question is what kind of relation these two fundamental aspects of the self entertain, and in particular, how do they relate in their development?
-One possibility is that they develop independently of each other and that somehow their functioning is parallel and unrelated.
-Another possibility, proposed here and supported by infancy research, is that the development of the conceptual self emerging by the second year is rooted in and prepared by an implicit sense of self already present at birth and developing from the outset (the early sense of an existential self or "I" following James distinction).
+One possibility is that they are developing independently of each other and that somehow their functioning is parallel and unrelated.
+Another possibility, proposed here and supported by infancy research, is that the development of the conceptual self emerging by the second year is rooted in and prepared by an implicit sense of self already present at birth and developing from the outset (the early sense of an existential self or "I" following James's distinction).

-In the tradition set by James but expanding his work, Neisser (1991) further distinguishes two kinds of implicit self or Is manifested in early infancy, long before the developmental emergence of a conceptual self.
+In the tradition set by James but expanding his work, Neisser (1991) further distinguishes two kinds of implicit self or "Is" manifested in early infancy, long before the developmental emergence of a conceptual self.
 Neisser proposes that from the outset of development, infants have two kinds of selves within either the social or physical domain.
-Each domain provides the infant with specific perceptual information specifying different aspects of the self: the interpersonal self in the social domain, and the ecological self in the physical domain.
+Each domain provides the infant with specific perceptual information specifying different aspects of the self: the interpersonal in the social domain, and the ecological self in the physical domain.